Skip to main content

 Clemson Center for Geospatial Technologies

-Staffing and Engagement: The center is staffed by a dedicated team of enterprise and desktop GIS experts who provide education and research support to the Clemson community.
-This team consists of both full-time and part-time staff members.
-The CCGT team actively supports and trains over 2,000 students, staff, and faculty annually through various academic and research initiatives.
-They engage in grant collaborations, manage cloud-computing and cyberGIS platforms, and establish partnerships with industry stakeholders to foster innovation and knowledge exchange.
+Staffing and Engagement: The center is staffed by a dedicated team of GIS experts, including full-time professionals and part-time student assistants.
+The team provides education and research support to the Clemson community, engaging with over 2,000 students, staff, and faculty annually through academic initiatives, research collaborations, and training programs.
+The CCGT team actively participates in grant collaborations, manages cloud-computing and cyberGIS platforms, and fosters partnerships with industry stakeholders to drive innovation and facilitate knowledge exchange.

-Software, Computing and Facilities: CCGT manages ESRI's campus-wide license, providing the research community with access to a suite of geospatial analysis, mapping, and data management technologies.
-These technologies encompass desktop, enterprise, and cloud-based solutions, available at no cost.
-The center offers a hybrid cyberinfrastructure that enables researchers to utilize high-throughput computing through the local GIS cluster (GalaxyGIS), virtual machine (VM) technologies for desktop GIS, high-performance computing via the Palmetto cluster, and cloud GIS and data services through ArcGIS Online and locally managed servers.
-CCGT encompasses a dedicated training facility that serves as a space for GIS training, workshops, seminars, summer school, webinars, class support, and customized training sessions.
-The training room is equipped with 20 student workstations, each featuring dual monitors.
-Additionally, the center maintains and supports access to ground and air drone technologies for imagery and LiDAR data collection.
+Software, Computing and Facilities: CCGT’s enterprise GIS infrastructure offers geocoding, routing services, and customized web mapping capabilities for project collaboration and grant work.
+The center manages Clemson University’s campus-wide ESRI license, providing the research community with access to a suite of geospatial analysis, mapping, and data management tools across desktop, enterprise, and cloud platforms, all provided at no cost.
+The center operates a hybrid cyberinfrastructure that enables researchers to utilize high-throughput computing through the local GIS cluster (GalaxyGIS), virtual machine (VM) technologies for desktop GIS, high-performance computing via the Palmetto cluster, and cloud GIS and data services through ArcGIS Online and locally managed servers.
+CCGT houses a dedicated training facility, equipped with 20 student workstations featuring dual monitors, where GIS training, workshops, seminars, webinars, and customized training sessions are regularly conducted.
+Furthermore, CCGT maintains advanced ground-based and drone equipment for field data collection, including high-resolution imagery and point-cloud LiDAR data.
+The center’s team includes FAA-certified licensed drone pilots with extensive field experience.

 Awards: The Clemson Center for Geospatial Technology (CCGT) was awarded the prestigious 2023 Special Achievement Award in GIS by Esri.